Museum Studies Programs & Graduate Schools in Texas

 - Hybrid Museum Studies Programs: Hybrid museum studies programs try to provide the best of both formats.
 That means they bring the flexibility of online study to a program anchored on a local campus and all the resources that might entail.
 How in particular they organize this could vary widely between programs.
 Because of this, make sure you are familiar with that information for whichever museum studies hybrid program you choose.
 Other names for hybrid programs include blended or partially online.

-Top 7 Graduate Schools with Museum Studies Programs – Programs in Texas
+Popular Schools with Graduate Programs in Museum Studies in Texas

 Johns Hopkins University